Last Updated: February 22, 2022

 - How to Add a Slide Off A Deck

 With a newly turned three year old in the house and many playgrounds still off-limits for COVID reason, I decided to add a slide to the back deck last summer.
 I had almost placed my order for the slide in the spring.
 But I waited a week and boom, they were all sold out.
 EVERYWHERE.
 Turns out, I wasn’t the only person dreaming of creating their own backyard slide.
 It seems like everyone was building a playhouse, treehouse, fort, playground etc. By the time the affordable slides were back in stock, it was almost fall.
 So I ended up doing this project as kind of a fall birthday gift for my son.
-We had a small Little Tikes slide ($35 from Amazon or Target) that we used outside in summer, and for indoor play in winter.
+We had a small Little Tikes slide ($35 from Amazon or Target) that we used as an indoor slide in winter.
 So this deck slide is quite an upgrade!

 5 Things to Consider Before Adding a Playground Slide to Your Deck or Porch: